spachava753/rollout/SPEC.md

   }
   ```

-  The `environment.(cpus|memory|storage)` values are interpreted as a [quantity](https://kubernetes.io/docs/reference/kubernetes-api/common-definitions/quantity/) expression, similar to quantities specified in Kubernetes.
-Rollout translates these values to the appropriate configuration format expected by each environment provider (e.g., Docker resource constraints, Kubernetes resource requests/limits, Modal sandbox specs).
+  The `cpus` field is an integer number of cores.
+The `memory_mb` and `storage_mb` fields are integers representing Megabytes (MB).
+Rollout translates these values to the appropriate configuration format expected by each environment provider.

 - **environment/**: The environment definition is placed in an `environment/` folder. **Rollout expects OS-like container images** with standard utilities available (bash, coreutils, etc.).
 Since tasks evaluate full-featured agents that may need to install dependencies, run build tools, or execute complex scripts, tasks typically build from base images like `ubuntu:24.04` or similar.
 Rollout assumes `bash` is available and uses it to execute agent install/execute scripts and the verifier. **Rollout does not require any specific file to exist in that directory**.
 Which file is required depends on the environment type being used for the evaluation.
 For example, to use docker, we check that an `environment/Dockerfile` is present.
 Different environment types could require other files to be present (e.g. an Apptainer environment could check for an `image.def` file).
 Most cloud sandbox providers only support `Dockerfile` defined environments and not docker compose.